JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 set the correct access controls.

-(*Note for GMail users:* you cannot use your normal password with fetchmail if you are using two-factor authentication, instead you will need to create a custom password using GMail's security tools.)
+(*Note for GMail users:* you cannot use your normal password with fetchmail if you are using two-factor authentication.
+Instead you will need to create a custom password using GMail's security tools.)

 This setup can then be tested by running the following command: